TweetTweet777/TweetTweet777/README.md

 👀 I’m interested in you

-🌱 I’m currently learning Javascript, Basic, C++ and Python
+🌱 I’m currently learning Javascript, QBasic, C++ and Python

 💞️ I’m looking to collaborate on projects